jon-jacky/Piety/doc/structure.md

 - The modules in the directories *applications*, *editors*, and *shell* are applications (the Python shell is just another application).
-An application does not depend on any modules in *scheduler*; in fact, it must be able to run without the Piety scheduler.
+An application does not depend on any modules in *piety*; in fact, it must be able to run without the Piety event loop.
 To demonstrate this, every application has a *main* method that can be run from the host's *python* command or in any Python interpreter session.
 Applications are also